Ready to register for classes at ECC? Here's what you need to know about our procedures.

 Audit a Course or Pass/No Credit Option

 If you'd like to receive credit for a course without the pressure of earning a top grade, you might consider auditing or taking it on a pass/no credit basis.
 It's a great way to learn something new without the pressure of assignments and tests—but keep in mind that audited courses don't count toward your degree requirements.
-Review course auditing procedure for more information.
+Review course auditing procedures for more information.

 You may be able to substitute a non-required course for one of your required courses if you can demonstrate that it covers similar content.